Review Avantree Bluetooth Music Adapter Bttc 200x

 That said, once it works it (mostly) works, but the audio quality has never been a high point.
 The Avantree Bluetooth Music Adapter attempts to fill some of the gaps in wireless connectivity, at least for streaming audio.
 It allows you to:

-- Transmit audio to a Bluetooth device from an analog audio source (such as a CD player).
+- Transmit audio to a Bluetooth device from an analogue audio source (such as a CD player).

-- Receive audio from a Bluetooth device and pass it to an analog destination (such as a stereo receiver).
+- Receive audio from a Bluetooth device and pass it to an analogue destination (such as a stereo receiver).

-You can even use two adapters to create a Bluetooth link between say, an audio source and remote speakers.
-I wasn’t able to try this though, as I only had one adapter to play with.
+You can even use two adaptors to create a Bluetooth link between say, an audio source and remote speakers.
+I wasn’t able to try this though, as I only had one adaptor to play with.

 My first impression was that this was a bit of a solution-looking-for-a-problem.
 However I soon found a number of scenarios where a wireless audio link is really handy.